jona1115/cats_dogs_acceleration/documentations/vivadoTRD_and_Petalinux/README.md

 <br>

-> First two parts of this tutorial is based on [this Hackster's Tutorial](https://www.hackster.io/shreyasnr/kv260-dpu-trd-petalinux-2022-1-vivado-flow-000c0b)
+> First two parts of this tutorial are based on [this Hackster's Tutorial](https://www.hackster.io/shreyasnr/kv260-dpu-trd-petalinux-2022-1-vivado-flow-000c0b)

 ***
 # DPU in Vivado
+Note: If you wish to skip this part, download the generated xsa file for the next step, it is with this README, a file called `top_wrapper.xsa`.
-1. Download the DPU TRD (To the best of my knowledge TRD just means it is an example project) [here](https://github.com/Xilinx/Vitis-AI/tree/3.0/dpu)
+1. Download the DPU TRD (To the best of my knowledge TRD means it is an example project) [here](https://github.com/Xilinx/Vitis-AI/tree/3.0/dpu)
 2. Follow the tutorial (step 1) and edit the following files
     Edit trd_prj.tcl located at D:\SampleProjects\Vivado\DPU_TRD\DPUCZDX8G\prj\Vivado\scripts\trd_prj.tcl
     ```